jnozzi/cocoadev.com/markdown/ProgressIndicator.md

 Is it possible to get the spinning progress indicator images like this?

-General/[[[NSTableView _defaultTableHeaderSortImage] General/TIFFRepresentation] writeToFile: @"/sort-up.tiff" atomically: YES];
+[[[NSTableView _defaultTableHeaderSortImage] TIFFRepresentation] writeToFile: @"/sort-up.tiff" atomically: YES];

 *I don't know, is it?
 You just gave exact code, and you're just a compile and a run away from finding out if it works!*

-Yes but that is a General/NSTableView sort image, and not the spinning progress.....:)
+Yes but that is a NSTableView sort image, and not the spinning progress.....:)

 *Ah, I see.
 The question was unclear.
 Sorry about the misunderstanding.*